 - Bake each sheet of cookies at 350 degrees for 12-15 minutes.

 - These cookies don't turn golden brown until they're overbaked.
-The may lightly brown but not much.
+They may lightly brown, but not much.

-- Cool the baked cookies on a wire rack before packing in an airtight container.
+- Cool the baked cookies on a wire rack before packing them in an airtight container.

 Recipe FAQs and Expert Tips

-If your oven is too hot is can cause the butter in these cookies to melt too fast causing your cookie to spread more that it should.
+If your oven is too hot, is can cause the butter in these cookies to melt too fast, causing your cookie to spread more than it should.ย

 Place in an airtight container with sheets of wax paper between the layers of cookies.
 They will be good for 3 days at room temperature and 5 if stored in the fridge.
-These cookie do not have to be refrigerated though.
+These cookies do not have to be refrigerated, though.

 They can!
 Just make sure they are completely cool and wrapped up tight before placing them in the freezer.